pFransozi/programming/project-architecture-principles-design-patterns-.NET6-cs/README.md

 **Anti-patterns** is a proven flawed techniques that will cause some trouble and cost time and money.

 Some anti-patterns can start as a viable design pattern, but through the development of the project it become a anti-pattern.
-For instance, **God Class**.

-The **God Class** is a well known anti-patterns and it is a class that handles many responsibilities, other classes are in some kind of relation to it.
+For instance, **God Class**. **God Class** is a well known anti-patterns and it is a class that handles many responsibilities, other classes are in some kind of relation to it.
 It is the class that knows and manages everything.
 On the other hand, it is the class that broke the application every time someone touch it.

 **The best way to solve that anti-pattern is segregate the responsibilities through multiple small classes.**